rajvimal658/EcommercewithBDD/README.md

 Here we are using Cucumber pretty report screenhot will be take at end of each scenario we can the reports under 'test2/target/HTMLREPORTS.html'

+##Things can be enhanced further in this

+Adding retry for failed scearios
+Extedning to webbase for the driver initation Configuration file  update and swtiching between env